-Ready in under 40 minutes and layered with refried beans, taco-flavored ground beef and melty cheese, these Stuffed Poblano Peppers are a sure-fire hit and a perfect weeknight meal!
+Ready in under 40 minutes, these Stuffed Poblano Peppers are a sure-fire hit and a perfect weeknight meal!

 So, after I confessed my never-ending love for Homemade Taco Seasoning last week, I pretty much started taco-ing all the things.
 That’s normal, right?